 While many people believe that the "entourage effect" provided by full-spectrum CBD products is required to obtain the most benefits possible, the product you choose should ultimately reflect your individual needs.
 If you are subject to drug testing or live in an area that has laws against THC consumption, broad-spectrum CBD will likely be your best bet.
 If you are able, trying both forms will help provide better insight into the right fit for your unique needs.

 With naturally extracted and plant-based, broad-spectrum cannabidiol, Brio Nutrition strives to provide products that allow for full terpene absorption with zero THC content included.
-This helps you unblock receptors and focus on the benefits without the chances of psychotropic events occurring or any other unwanted side-effects associated with THC.
+This helps potentially unblock cannibinoid receptors without the chances of psychotropic events occurring or any other unwanted side-effects associated with THC.
 When you choose Brio Nutrition, you can rest easy knowing you are using the highest quality CBD oil available.